Dell Laptop

 Under the middle frame, you can get access to the speaker, touchpad, USB board, heat sink, and cooling fan.

-USB board connecting to the motherboard by a data cable, Dell P/N: 097M4H
+The USB board connects to the motherboard by a data cable, Dell P/N: 097M4H

 Disconnect the fan cable from the motherboard.
 You can remove the heat sink.